junon-corp/.github/profile/README.md

 In addition to English, we translate into French and (Brazilian) Portuguese.

-The open-source projects related to Junon are all published in this organisation.
+The open-source projects related to Junon are all published in this organisation. \
+For now, the engine is private.
+All tools around the engine "ju" are open-source.